SOFTS-NY cocoa sets near 45-year peak as supplies tighten

-NEW YORK, Nov 6 (Reuters) - New York cocoa futures on ICE rose to the highest level in nearly 45 years on Monday, boosted by tightening supplies due to lower production in Ivory Coast and Ghana.
+LONDON, Nov 6 (Reuters) - New York cocoa futures on ICE rose to the highest level in nearly 45 years on Monday, boosted by tightening supplies driven by lower production in Ivory Coast and Ghana.

 COCOA